-- required under the FOM.
-With the advanced permission of the FSDO, operations at closer range may be approved. - 14.
-The PIC and VO will have been trained in operation of UAS and receive up-to-date information for the particular UAS to be operated. - 15.
-The PIC and VO will be able to communicate by voice, radio, and/or text at all times. - 16.
-Written and/or verbal permission and permits will be obtained from territorial, state, county or city jurisdictions, including law enforcement, fire or other appropriate governmental agencies. - 17.
-If the UAS loses communications with the remote controller or loses GPS signal, the UAS will have the capability to return to a pre-determined location within a designated location and land autonomously. - 18.
-The UAS will have the capability to abort a flight in case of unpredicted obstacles, weather, or emergencies.
+- We will always obtain verbal/written consent of all persons involved with the planned operation ensuring that only consenting persons will be allowed within 100 feet of our flight operation.
+This radius may be reduced to 30 feet based upon an equivalent level of safety determination. - -All required permissions and permits will be obtained from territorial, state, county, or city jurisdictions, including local law enforcement, fire, or other appropriate governmental agencies. - If the UAS loses communications or loses its GPS signal, the UAS will have the capability to return to a predetermined location within the Security Perimeter and land. - -The UAS will have the capability to abort a flight in case of unpredicted obstacles or emergencies.